 - Provide your full return address on both the envelope and the letter

 The inmates often don't get the envelopes, so you need to write down your address on the letter if you want to hear back from them.
 In case you don't know them well and feel uncomfortable giving them your address, you could set up a PO box.

 Risks and Limits to Sending Mail to an Inmate

 Sending mail to an inmate comes with potential risks and unpleasantries.
 You mustn’t forget that anything you write will probably be read by a guard.
 That means you should reconsider pouring out everything that comes to mind on paper, as a third party might see it.
 Skip writing about anything that could land the other person in trouble.
 The best course of action is to check the prison’s website for guidelines, but in general, here's what you can and can't send:

 Find a Prisoner With DoNotPay if You Don't Know Where They Are Incarcerated

 Don't panic if you don't know where your loved one is being held.
 No matter if they're in a federal, county, state, or ICE facility, DoNotPay can help you locate them.
 You only need to provide some basic information about the inmate, and we will take it from there.
 There are only a few steps you need to take:

 - Find and click on the Connect With an Inmate feature

 - Answer a few questions about the inmate

 After that, DoNotPay will start searching for them.
 Once we track them down, you can arrange a visit if you want to.
 In case you're unsure about some info, such as their date of birth, you can give an estimate, and we will still be able to run a search.
-You can open DoNotPay in your web browser and use this feature to find an inmate quickly.
+You can open DoNotPay in your and use this feature to find an inmate quickly.